reframejs/reframe/docs/usage-manual.template.md

 </html>
 ~~~

-we see that in contrast to our previous DOM-static pages, this page loads JavaScript code.
+we see that, in contrast to our previous DOM-static pages, this page loads JavaScript code.

 The JavaScript code
 mounts a `<TimeComponent />` to the DOM element `#react-root` and